The Alignment Archive

 Voice

-Peace, be still.
 True voice does not strain for control.
-It carries order.
+It carries order from stillness.

-The problem is that most speech does not come from stillness.
+The problem is that much speech does not come from stillness.
 It comes from agitation, self-protection, urgency, insecurity, pressure, or the need to prove.
-That is why so much talking creates no peace.

 Field Mastery deals with cadence, containment, and calm authority.
-Voice is where those become audible.
-Not louder.
-Not more forceful.
-More governed.
+Voice is where those become audible — not louder, not more forceful, but more governed.

 Mark 4:39